-In 2020-2021, accomplished scientists will connect with trainees through a virtual Professionals in Residence (PIR) program, to increase doctoral students/postdocs exposure to a range of career paths that utilize advanced scientific training.
-Each of these PIR mentors will engage in a “residency” with QB3-Berkeley, providing their expertise on career exploration and job searching to bioscience trainees.
+In 2021-2022, accomplished scientists will connect with trainees through a Professionals in Residence (PIR) program, to increase doctoral students/postdocs exposure to a range of career paths that utilize advanced scientific training.
+Each of these PIR mentors will engage in a “residency” with QB3-Berkeley, providing their expertise on career exploration and job searching to UC Berkeley’s bioscience trainees.

 Don’t miss this unique opportunity for mentorship!